 Collection of the Smithsonian National Museum of African American History and Culture, gifted with pride from Ellen Brooks.
+I may also see this poster for the first black woman elected to Congress and Presidential candidate Shirley Chisolm.

 Collection of the Smithsonian National Museum of African American History and Culture.